 There are no biomarkers for chronic fatigue syndrome/myalgic encephalomyelitis; the diagnosis must therefore be based on the patient’s description of their symptoms.
-The most widely used set of criteria (from 1994) requires prolonged (6 months), unexplained and incapacitating fatigue, while at least four of eight accompanying criteria must also be fulfilled (28).
-This definition was based on a pragmatic consensus and has subsequently been criticised.
-The requirement for four of eight accompanying criteria, for example, has no rational basis and is not supported by empirical validation studies (29, 30).
+The most widely used set of criteria (from 1994) requires prolonged (6 months), unexplained and incapacitating fatigue, while at least four of eight accompanying criteria must also be fulfilled (

 Based on existing evidence, we recommend a broad diagnostic definition, both scientifically and clinically.
 The reasons are several:

 A broad definition allows subgroup analyses based on a more detailed set of criteria, which helps with validation.
 Using such an approach, we have shown that the Canadian criteria seem to lack discriminant and predictive validity (

 The detailed definitions presuppose a clear association between symptoms and underlying pathophysiology.
 Empirical data indicate, however, that this assumption is incorrect: In adolescents with chronic fatigue syndrome/myalgic encephalomyelitis, for example, there was

 no association between symptoms that might suggest an inflammatory process (such as feverishness, tender lymph nodes) and plasma markers of inflammation ( 12)

 Persons with chronic fatigue require medical assistance – a broad definition would ensure that patients in need of help do not slip through the net